Skip to content

 Location: Queenstown, New Zealand

-How to reach: The best way is to take the ferry car from Wellington to Picton, then take the bus to Queenstown, taking 19h ($104 – $149), or you can fly directly to Queenstown, taking 4h ($53-$266)
+How to reach: The best way is to take the ferry car from Wellington to Picton, then take the bus to Queenstown, taking 19h ($104 – $149), or you can fly directly to Queenstown, taking four h ($53-$266)

 Price: Around $16.

-No matter where you are in New Zealand, you should absolutely taste Fergburger.
-And unfortunately, it doesn’t seem very easy to find it anywhere but Queenstown.
-But trust me, it deserves your efforts, mainly, this town houses other best attractions in New Zealand, such as Coronet Peak, Routeburn Track, and go skiing in the remarkable area.
+No matter where you are in New Zealand, you should taste Fergburger.
+And unfortunately, it doesn’t seem easy to find it anywhere but Queenstown.
+But trust me, it deserves your efforts.
+This town houses the other best attractions in New Zealand, such as Coronet Peak and Routeburn Track, and you can go skiing in this remarkable area.

 Fergburger is the best burger ever